 Welcome Bonus

-The current welcome bonus is 60,000 points for spending $4000 in the first 3 months of card membership.
-The points on the Chase Sapphire Preferred® Card are worth 1.25 cents per point when used to book travel, so that is $750 worth of free travel you could get from the bonus.
+The current welcome bonus is 75,000 points for spending $4000 in the first 3 months of card membership.
+The points on the Chase Sapphire Preferred® Card are worth 1.25 cents per point when used to book travel, so that is $937.50 worth of free travel you could get from the bonus using the most basic travel portal redemption.
+That bonus is now listed by Chase as “ending soon”.
+We don’t know exactly when.

 Point Earning